janaSunrise/quick-sort-visualization/README.md

 You can modify the default list, by changing the value of the variable `ARRAY` in `__init__.py` And use the following controls as written above to visualize it's sorting.

+## Show your support

+We love people's support in growing and improving.
+Be sure to leave a ⭐️ if you like the project and also be sure to contribute, if you're interested!

 <div align="center">
 Made by janaSunrise with ❤